Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 Accept them as they are

 In an ideal world, toxic parents would realize the harm they had done to their children and feel sorry for it.
 They would apologize and try to make amends.
-This often does not happen, however.
+Expressions of regret often do not happen, however.
 Parents may be in denial that they have harmed their children, and will not listen to anything that challenges their perception of themselves as good parents.

 Do not have unrealistic expectations

 Before I could have a healthy relationship with my parents, I had to let go of certain expectations that they would:

 - Acknowledge how much they hurt me and apologize

 - Explain why they treated me the way they did

 - Not criticize me, mock me, or violate my boundaries

 When I brought these expectations into my relationship with mom and dad, I would become disappointed and angry.
 I risked going through past emotional pain and becoming bitter.

 Be open to the possibility they may change